bbahar/awesome-notebookLM-prompts/README.md

     Design: "Office interior photography occupying the full screen (or more than half).
 Concrete textures, desks lined with Macs.
 Reduce saturation for a cool tone.
 Add a very small caption in the bottom-left."

   - Type: "Photo + List Split"
     Design: "50:50 split.
 Left: architectural or abstract photography.
 Right: data list (bold headings + light-weight descriptions).
 Used for company info.
 Bold item names, thin body text.
 Generous spacing; avoid overcrowding."
-But the language should be what users said in the prompt. so not nessecery in japanese.
+But the language should be what users said in the prompt.

   - Type: "Minimal Map"
     Design: "Silhouette-style map.
 Light gray background with a white map.
 Use ultra-thin callout lines to indicate locations."